lkadalski/blog/README.md

 #My blog
-This is repo for my blog more details on www.myblog.com
+This is repo for my blog more details on www.myblog.com.
+Mam nadzieję że teraz zadziała.